Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs.md

         NODE# ip addr show vlan004
         ```

-1. Confirm that vlan007 is up with the correct IP address on the rebuilt ncn.
+1. Confirm that vlan007 is up with the correct IP address on the rebuilt node.

-    The following examples assume the NCN/hostname is `ncn-w005`.
+    The following examples assume the NCN/hostname is `NODE`.

     1. Find the desired IP address.

         ```bash
-        NODE# dig +short ncn-w005.can
+        NODE# dig +short NODE.can
         10.103.8.11
         ```